 But the vast majority of EB-0 guitars were shipped in the 1960s - the peak year with 3018 is 1969 (see a typical '69 EBO here), when Cream style blues rock was at its height (Jack Bruce, the bass player with Cream is famous for his EB3 bass playing).
-Interestingly enough very few major artists seemed to have used the EB0; the EB3 had a greater tonal range, and money is not an issue for 'rock stars', but it was popular with the garage, blues, soul and church bands of the 1960s and 70s.
-Users include David Knights of Procol Harum, and Jermaine Jackson of the Jackson Five.
+Interestingly enough, few major artists seemed to have used the EB0; the EB3 had a greater tonal range, and money is not an issue for 'rock stars', but it was popular with the garage, blues, soul and church bands of the 1960s and 70s.
+Notable early users include David Knights of Procol Harum, Jermaine Jackson of the Jackson Five, Billy Kinsley of the Merseybeats, Dave Ambrose of the Brian Auger Trinity, and Dennis Dunaway of the Alice Cooper group.
 The price difference between the two was not massive; in 1970 the EB0 was $350 compared to $410 for the EB3.

 Production of all Gibson EB-0 bass guitars was at the main Gibson plant in Kalamazoo, Michigan.